Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 Docker Compose is a tool for defining and running multi-container applications.
 It simplifies the control of the entire openBIS service, making it easy to control the application workflow in a single, comprehensible YAML configuration file, allows to create, start and stop all services by issuing a single command.

-We are providing a pre-compiled `docker-compose.yml` available for download [here](https://sissource.ethz.ch/sispub/openbis-continuous-integration/-/blob/master/hub/openbis-server/compose/docker-compose.yml), which is ready to use out of the box.
-To run the application, just navigate to the sub-directory where you've downloaded the `docker-compose.yml` to, and then run `docker-compose up -d` (exact command depends on your OS, and the release of docker and docker-compose installed).
+We are providing a basic [docker-compose.yml](https://sissource.ethz.ch/sispub/openbis-continuous-integration/-/blob/master/hub/openbis-server/compose/docker-compose.yml), which is ready to use.
+To run the application navigate to the sub-directory where you've downloaded the `docker-compose.yml` to and then run `docker-compose up -d`.
 For advanced use, consider to modify the file according to your needs ([more details](usage.md)).
 Note that this example does not include an ingress controler.
 For full examples, proceed to [Ingress](#ingress).

-To ensure that the latest images available on docker hub are being pulled prior to starting the application, run `docker-compose pull` prior to `docker-compose up -d`.
+To ensure that the latest images available on Docker Hub are being pulled prior to starting the application, run `docker-compose pull` prior to `docker-compose up -d`.

-The sections below provide a brief description of the individual components used in the proposed multi-container setup.
+The sections below provides a brief description of the individual components used in the proposed multi-container setup.

 ## Docker Network